Household Support Fund

 Bills

 For any bill payments, we must have a copy of the bill on file.
 This doesn’t have to be current but must show the account number and client’s name/address.
-If the bill is in the name of a number member of the household only, we should add them as a client and advise them directly.
+If the bill is in the name of another member of the household only, we should add them as a client and advise them directly.
 We can accept documents held on previous case notes.

 Energy top ups